Magnetic orthogonal modular forms: Modular forms for the Weil representation

 \end{Lemma}

-\begin{Corollary} Let $k\geq 2$ and let $f \in H_{2-k,L}$ be a harmonic weak Maass form whose Fourier coefficients of the holomorphic part $f^+(\tau) = \sum_{\gamma \in L' / L} \sum_{\ell \in \IQ + q(\gamma)} c(\gamma, \ell) \frake_\gamma(\ell \tau)$ are integral.
+\begin{Corollary} Let $k\geq 2$ and let $f \in H_{2-k,L}$ be a harmonic weak Maass form whose Fourier coefficients of the holomorphic part $f^+(\tau) = \sum_{\gamma \in L' / L} \sum_{\ell \in \IZ + q(\gamma)} c(\gamma, \ell) \frake_\gamma(\ell \tau)$ are integral.
 Then the Fourier coefficients $b(\gamma, \ell)$ of $N^{k-1} D^{k-1} f$ satisfy $(N\ell)^{k-1} \mid b(\gamma, \ell)$, where $N$ denotes the level of the lattice $L$. \end{Corollary}

 \begin{Remark} In general, it is not expected that harmonic weak Maass forms have integral Fourier coefficients.
+Apart from Ramanujan's theta functions, whose Fourier coefficients admit a combinatorial interpretation, there are very few examples of harmonic weak Maass forms known whose coefficients are not generically transcendent (compare \cite{bruinieronoannals} and \cite{ehlenlischwagenscheidt}).
 Using the result of \cite{mcgraw}, there are many weakly holomorphic modular forms with this property. \end{Remark}